 Combined Effects of Tramadol and Alcohol Abuse

-Concurrent alcohol and tramadol problems are quite serious and can result in death.
-Individuals abusing high levels of alcohol or tramadol together should be immediately taken to a hospital.
+Concurrent alcohol- and tramadol-induced health problems are quite serious and can result in death.
+Individuals abusing high levels of alcohol or tramadol together should be immediately taken to hospital.

 Together, the drugs can cause:

 - Severely low blood pressure.